openhwgroup/cve2/doc/03_reference/instruction_decode_execute.rst

 -------
 Source File: :file:`rtl/cve2_decoder.sv`

 The Decoder takes uncompressed instruction data and issues appropriate control signals to the other blocks to execute the instruction.
+It is also responsible for the offloading of extended instructions to a coprocessor through the eXtension Interface (CV-X-IF), when optionally enabled on the CV32E20X configurations.

 Register File
 -------------